 There are instances of birthdays being celebrated since ancient times, but only by important people.
 The oldest known birthday celebrations took place in Egypt about 5,000 years ago.
 When a prince was made pharaoh, that moment was considered the transformation of a man into a god and was considered his “birthday”.

 The ancient Greeks observed birthdays, not as a celebration, but because they believed that a spirit is present when each person is born, and that this same spirit was nearby around the same time each year.
 They also believed that a person was susceptible to evil spirits around the time of their birthday.
 Family and friends would gather and light candles to ward off the darkness, and make loud noises to frighten off evil spirits.
 Dates were not precise by modern standards because an accurate calendar had not yet been invented in Europe.

 Birthday Celebration for Commoners

 The Romans were the first to create holidays to honor famous persons, usually around the approximate date of their birth.
-The Romans were the first to create a birthday celebration for commoners.
+The Romans were the first to create a birthday celebration for commoners but it wasn’t an annual thing.
 When a Roman man reached the age of 50, he was honored with a cake made with cheese and honey.
 Birthdays of women were ignored for another thousand years.